Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: CVaR-Optimal AND-OR Search

 \section{CVaR-Optimal AND-OR Search}

 We propose an optimal offline algorithm to solve CVaR-CTPs.
-In short, our approach grows an AO tree through an augmented state space that includes the running cost incurred by the agent.
-Optimizing a risk-averse criterion does not preclude us from leveraging computational efficiency mechanisms used by in previous risk-neutral AO* variants.
-Additionally, in the event that many CVaR-optimal policies exist, our method retains the one with the lowest expected cost.
+In short, our approach grows an AO tree through the state space starting at the given initial state $x_0$.
+Optimizing a risk-averse criterion does not preclude us from leveraging computational efficiency mechanisms used by previous risk-neutral AO* variants.
+Additionally, in the event that several CVaR-optimal policies exist, our implementation retains the one with the lowest expected cost.

 We begin with an overview of the classical AO* algorithm and demonstrate it on a simple CTP instance.
-Then, we detail our proposed approach.
+Then, we detail our proposed approach for solving CVaR-CTPs.

-\subsection{AND-OR search for Graph Traversal under Uncertainty}
+\subsection{AND-OR Search for Graph Traversal Under Uncertainty}

-Our approach builds upon the work highlighted in~\Cref{sec:relatedwork} in which CTPs are expressed as AND-OR (AO) trees~\citep{ferguson_pao_2004, aksakalli_ao_2016, guo_robust_2019, huang_stochastic_2023}.
+Our approach builds upon the work discussed in \Cref{sec:relatedwork}, in which CTPs are expressed as AO trees~\citep{ferguson_pao_2004, aksakalli_ao_2016, guo_robust_2019, huang_stochastic_2023}.
 An AO tree is composed of OR nodes and AND nodes connected by directed arcs.
 A node corresponds to a state in the underlying CTP and an arc corresponds to a state transition.
 Successors of OR nodes are AND nodes and vice versa.

 The root of the tree is an OR node representing the starting state $x_0=(v_0,\mI_0)$.
-OR nodes represent states from which actions are taken; each action is depicted with an outgoing deterministic arc connecting to an AND node.
-For a drive-terminate action, the AND node is terminal (does not have outgoing arcs) and corresponds to a state at the goal vertex $v_g$.
-For a drive-observe action, the AND node corresponds to the rover state located at a vertex incident to a stochastic edge with this edge still labelled as ambiguous/unobserved (A).
-The possible edge traversability statuses (in this case, low-cost (L) or high-cost (H)) are each represented with arcs connecting the AND node to its successor OR nodes.
+OR nodes represent states from which actions are taken.
+Each action is depicted with an outgoing deterministic arc connecting to an AND node.
+For a drive-terminate action, the AND node is terminal (i.e., does not have outgoing arcs) and corresponds to a state at the goal vertex $v_g$.
+For a drive-observe action, the AND node corresponds to the rover state at a vertex incident to a stochastic edge with this edge still labelled as ambiguous/unobserved (A).
+The possible edge traversability statuses (in this case, low-cost (L) or high-cost (H)) are each represented by arcs connecting the AND node to its successor OR nodes.
 These new OR nodes correspond to the new state following the corresponding observation and the incoming arcs are associated with the observation probability retrieved from the underlying CTP.
+A ``frontier'' node does not have successors, either because it has not yet been expanded or because it corresponds to a terminal state (a leaf node).